 Undoubtedly, calculating your possible Cap Rate is a simple and helpful way to judge an RV park’s potential ROI on a cash purchase.
 However, be aware that Cap Rate is only a surface-level calculation.
 Additional research and due diligence are necessary before buying an RV park.

-What’s more, make sure that people learn about your RV park.
+What’s more, people need to know about your RV park.
 Without customers, your RV park investment will suffer.
-Because of this, you need a solid advertising strategy to make people aware of the RV park.
-And even though word of mouth goes a long way, you also need key marketing pieces in place.
-For example, you need things like a responsive mobile website, targeted ads, and email marketing.
+Therefore, you need a solid advertising and marketing strategy to make people aware of the RV park.
+Even though word of mouth goes a long way, you also need key marketing strategy in place to ensure the best possible return on your investment.

 Pros and Cons of Owning an RV Park

-Owning an RV park creates comes with several advantages.
-First of all, more and more Americans are traveling in RVs.
-So right off the bat, purchasing an RV park means you’re getting in on an already growing market (with even more potential to grow).
-On top of that, RV parks tend to offer higher yields to owners that some other commercial properties.
-As stated above, you could typically expect anywhere from 10% to 20% return on your investment.
-Lastly, an RV park owner, you’re providing a great spot for people to relax and enjoy leisure time.
+Owning an RV park has many advantages.
+More Americans than ever own RVs, so there’s already a built-in base of customers.
+Purchasing an RV park means you’re getting in on an already growing market (with even more potential for growth in the coming decade).
+On top of that, RV parks tend to offer higher yields to owners that other commercial property investments.
+As stated above, investors can expect a 10% to 20% return on investment.
+Lastly, as an RV park owner, you’re providing a great spot for people to relax and enjoy leisure time.

 At the same time, owning and RV park does come with some disadvantages.
 For starters, an RV park is actually part of the hospitality industry.
-This means you’re not just investing in commercial real business, you’re investing in an industry that requires special skills.
+This means you’re not just investing in commercial real estate; you’re investing in an industry that requires special skills.
 If you do choose to operate the property yourself, then doing so profitably requires a significant investment of time.
-If you don’t plan to operate it yourself, then you need good people to do it for you.
-As a result, one potential disadvantage is not having quality, on-site management.
-If you’re unable to find experienced staff who can handle an RV park, your investment will suffer.
+If you don’t plan to operate it yourself, then you need a skilled and experienced management team.
+Without a quality on-site management team, your investment will suffer.

 Making Smart Investments

 Undoubtedly, RVing is an excellent way to escape the daily grind and see the country.
-With an RV, you can travel open road without worrying about where you’ll stay or where you’ll eat.
-In an RV, your main concern is where to park it every night.
-With RV travel constantly growing popularity in, RV parks are a very smart commercial real estate investment.
+With an RV, you can travel the open road without worrying about where you’ll stay or where you’ll eat.
+RVers only need a safe place to park each night.
+With RV travel constantly growing in popularity, RV parks are a very smart commercial real estate investment.

-If you want to diversify your commercial real estate portfolio and also get a better return on your investment, consider investing in a RV park.
-As we said above, these properties need much less attention and overall maintenance than other types of commercial real estate investments.
+If you want to diversify your commercial real estate portfolio and also get a better return on your investment, consider investing in an RV park.
 But before you buy, make sure you consider the RV park’s location, amenities, and size.